Which European countries are open for vaccinated (and unvaccinated) travelers?

 - “Grey travelers”, like the ones from Brazil, South Africa, or India, must provide a negative PCR test plus remain in quarantine from 7 to 14 days.

-Greece is already connected to the EU Digital Covid Certificate gateway and accepts a wide range of vaccines: Pfizer BioNtech, Moderna, AstraZeneca/Oxford, Novavax, Johnson + Johnson/Janssen, Sinovac Biotech, Gamaleya (Sputnik), Cansino Biologics, Sinopharm.
+Greece accepts a wide range of vaccines: Pfizer BioNtech, Moderna, AstraZeneca/Oxford, Novavax, Johnson + Johnson/Janssen, Sinovac Biotech, Gamaleya (Sputnik), Cansino Biologics, Sinopharm.

 To have all the information about traveling to Greece in summer 2021, go here.

 The Italian government has decided to open for tourism on the 16th May, but not for everyone.
-Visitors from Europe, UK, and Israel can enter the country and enjoy the Italian beaches and beauties freely (but following health protocols), without the need to quarantine.
-However, travelers must prove they are vaccinated, have a negative PCR test, or are immune due to having had COVID-19 in the previous 6 months.
-Australia, Japan, New Zealand, Rwanda, South Korea, Thailand, and Singapore were already welcome even if coming for tourism reasons (but with quarantine for 5 days).
-Visitors from high-risk countries, like India, Sri Lanka or Bangladesh, have entrance forbidden.
+Visitors from Europe, UK, and Israel could enter the country and enjoy the Italian beaches and beauties freely (but following health protocols), without the need to quarantine.

 The summer season in Spain officially started on May 24th, when the country opened for international tourism, from the EU and third countries.
 First, Spain was open only for 10 “green countries” – the UK, Australia, China, South Korea, New Zealand, Rwanda, Singapore, Israel, Japan, and Thailand.

-Since June 7th, Spain welcomes tourists from almost anywhere in the world if they are fully vaccinated or if they show a negative COVID test.
+Since June 7th, Spain welcomes tourists from almost anywhere in the world if they are fully vaccinated or if they show a negative COVID test on arrival.
 The vaccine, however, must have been approved by the European Medicines Agency (EMA) or the World Health Organization (WHO).
+Travelers with the EU Digital Covid Certificate

 Which Covid vaccines are valid to enter Spain?